 There a four types of templates, and each is accessible from a specific tab on the candidate's profile, according to the template's purpose:

-- Generic templates are available on the Messages tab.
+- Generic templates are available on the Emails tab.

 - Offer templates are available on the Offer tab.